rp-dippold/SDC-OD-Project/README.md

 ### Improve on the reference
 To improve the models performance several changes were applied to the configuration:
 1. The constant learning rate was changed to an exponantial decay learning rate, starting with a higher learning rate to accelerate training.
 2. Further, data augmentations were used to increase image variability in order to improve the model's performance and to make it more robust.
-Only data augmentations that preserve the images structure were applied as a self driving cars will usually not encounter vehicles upside down or strongly rotated.
+Only data augmentations that preserve the images structure were applied as a self driving car will usually not encounter vehicles upside down or strongly rotated.
 Thus, random adjustments to the brightness, contrast and hue of the images were added.
 Additionally, black patches are randomly applied to the images.

+Details about supported data augmentations and optimizers can be found in the corresponding proto files of the object detection API: [optimizer proto](https://github.com/tensorflow/models/blob/master/research/object_detection/protos/optimizer.proto), [preprocessor proto](https://github.com/tensorflow/models/blob/master/research/object_detection/protos/preprocessor.proto).

 <p float="left">
   <img src="./images/augm_img_1.png" width="270" />